BrutusRex/Brutus-Ultimate-NFT-Blocklist/README.md

 [Red Block for Firefox.](https://addons.mozilla.org/en-US/firefox/addon/red-block/)

 2. After installing, click on the extension's button on the top right of your browser, and sign into Twitter if you are not already.
 Red Block is only a script tool, so it will not harm your account or access your personal information.
-It's creator(s) created the tool with your account safety in mind.
+Its creator(s) made the tool with your account safety in mind.

 3. Click on the button that looks like a bullet list (it will say Blocklist Import/Export when you hover your cursor over it).